9600dev/llmvm/README.md

 Assistant(Hello!
 How can I assist you today?
 Is there anything specific you'd like to talk about or any questions you have?)
 ```

-`llm()` connects directly to the specified executor (Anthropic, OpenAI, or Gemini), and `llmvm()` connects to an instance of the LLMVM server for tool handling and so on.
+`llm()` connects directly to the specified executor (Anthropic, OpenAI, Gemini, DeepSeek or Amazon Nova), and `llmvm()` connects to an instance of the LLMVM server for tool handling and so on.

 ## Architecture